MyFitnessPal - Nutrition Facts For Foods

 I hope everyone is well!
 Merry Christmas…soooooon.

-thefrequencyofchange asked: It is spicy, spicy as foo-ock, lol.
+thefrequencyofchange said: It is spicy, spicy as foo-ock, lol.
 So good tho!

 Hmm.
 I will have to get some.
 Everyone in the world seems to love it.

-Anonymous asked: You mentioned a video about running that you watched.
+Anonymous said: You mentioned a video about running that you watched.
 Can you give a link to it?

 Sure!
 It’s here on the Natural Running Center’s site.